Topaz15227/HomeFinance/HF-readme.txt

 Home Finance
-	- credit cards store payment management (store pays)
+	- credit cards store payment management (Store Pays)

-	It's Net Core 2.2 / Angular 8 application against SQL Server database
+	It's Net Core 3.1 / Angular 8 application against SQL Server database (Originally was created in NetCore 2.2, then it was converted to higher version)

 1. Set/Verify DB connection (appsettings.json: Server=?)

-2. Run the application
-	- it creates DB and shows error message

-3. Create views using script: Data/HF-Views-Create.sql

-4. Refresh browser window
-	- the application should work

-5. Input a few Store Pay records using first card, select the same card in a list, then closing box appeared

-	"Close Pay Period" button click closes payment period for selected card' active pays

-	After that there will be records in a Closing and Archive screens

-6. To suppress the DB recreation, comment the next lines in Startup.cs (~ line 64):
+2. Make sure that next lines in Startup.cs (~ line 64) are uncommented:

 			context.Database.EnsureDeleted();
-	context.Database.Migrate(); //create views and refresh application
+            context.Database.Migrate();        [*]

+3. Run the application
+	- it creates DB, tables and views

+4. Input a few Store Pay records using first card, then:

+	- select the same card in a list, the closing box appeares

+	- press "Close Pay Period" button ,it closes payment period for selected card' active pay records

+	- verify that there will be the records in a Closing and Archive screens

+5. To suppress the DB recreation, comment [*] lines in Startup.cs (~ line 64):

 Resources used: